vuestorefront/shopware-pwa/README.md

 ### What is Shopware-PWA?

-It is a product, that will allow Shopware users to easily setup headless storefront for Shopware 6 eCommerce systems.
+It is a product, that will allow Shopware users to quickly set up a headless storefront for Shopware 6 eCommerce systems.
 It will provide all the PWA benefits like app-like experience, on-mobile-installation, service worker caching and more.
-Shopware-PWA by default will be provided with ready-to-go theme built on StorefrontUI.
+Shopware-PWA by default will is equipped with a ready-to-go theme built on StorefrontUI.

-It is a native integration dedicated for Shopware 6, which means all the Shopware developers will not have to learn totally new approaches and naming conventions.
-Goal of the product is to keep the entry threshold as low as possible to make the further implementations fast and simple.
-Product will be compatible with Shopware 6 Plugins Ecosystem.
+It is a native integration dedicated for Shopware 6, which means all the Shopware developers will not have to learn new approaches and naming conventions.
+The goal of the product is to keep the entry threshold as low as possible to make further implementations fast and straightforward.
+The product will be compatible with the Shopware 6 Plugins Ecosystem.

 ### Tech stack